 Installing new tile in or around shower

-A medium-sized bathroom shower remodel – which may include a larger shower and/or bathtub, in addition to fixture, showerhead, and tile upgrades – can start at around $5,000.
+A medium-sized bathroom shower remodel – which may include a larger shower and/or bathtub, in addition to fixture, showerhead, and tile upgrades – can start at around $675 and go up from there.

-Types of showers available to homes with mid-sized bathrooms include:
+Types of showers popular in homes with mid-sized bathrooms include:

-- Mid-sized semi-frameless freestanding shower with glass doors, which costs an average of $1,100 to install or $510 if you are just replacing glass doors.
+- Mid-sized semi-frameless freestanding shower with glass doors, which costs an average of $675 to $1,275.

 Again, labor, installation, and fixture upgrades will add to your mid-sized shower remodel estimate.